Bucketlist Travels logo

 • Jaipur, Rajasthan, India

-This former Maharaja palace lies at the heart of Jaipur‘s Old City, a stirring complex of palaces, halls, courtyards and pavilions embodying the power and stature of one of Rajasthan’s leading royal families.
+When Maharaja Jai Singh II shifted his capital from Amber in around 1727, he laid the foundations for a meticulously planned city – Jaipur.
+City Palace lies at the heart of the Old City, a stirring complex of palaces, halls, courtyards and pavilions embodying the power and stature of one of Rajasthan’s leading royal families.

 The glitz and glamour are tempered by various displays, from a quirky collection of carriages and palanquins to an astonishing armoury.